 - On average, rural students earned an AP exam score of 2.6, compared with 2.73 for urban students and 2.98 for suburban students in 2015.
 Note that AP exams use a standardized score that ranges from 1 to 5, with a score of 5 indicating the highest level of performance.
 Scores of 3 or higher are often awarded college credit by post-secondary institutions.
 [Read more…]

 Learning List has reviewed Texas Instruments’ 10 Minutes of Code.
 This supplemental online product introduces students to programming concepts and the basics of coding using Texas Instruments’ TI-84 Plus and TI-Nspire™ graphing calculators.
 Instruction is provided in short, hands-on lessons that may be completed in about 10 minutes.
-Resources may be accessed at no cost on the Texas Instruments website.
+Resources may be accessed at no cost on the Texas Instruments website and support instruction in Advanced Placement Computer Science Principles courses.
 [Read more…]

 Increasing the available instructional supports for Advanced Placement (AP) teachers and students is one of the key themes that emerged from College Board’s AP Annual Conference 2017.
 At the conference, the College Board announced that in 2019-20, it will roll out a new dashboard that enables AP teachers to create instructional materials tailored to their students’ individual needs.
 The dashboard will provide access to AP assignments, benchmark tests, unit guides, and related unit tests, as well as other materials to help teachers prepare their students for AP exams.